Draft AAS Paddling in Inland Waterways

-Able to represent the needs of less commercially motivated activity providers Gary has 25 years experience with Scouts Australia.
-With the Scouts Gary has been thoroughly involved in leadership and training of both youth and adult members of Scouts Australia.
-As part of the Scouts National training team Gary has been, and continues to be actively involved in the provision of a number of outdoor recreation activities.
+Able to represent the needs of less commercially motivated activity providers Garry has 25 years experience with Scouts Australia.
+With the Scouts Garry has been thoroughly involved in leadership and training of both youth and adult members of Scouts Australia.
+As part of the Scouts National training team Garry has been, and continues to be actively involved in the provision of a number of outdoor recreation activities.

 Julien Atherstone - Parks Victoria

 Julien is in charge of monitoring and promoting visitor safety for Parks Victoria

 Before working at Parks Victoria, Julien was the head of outdoor leadership and responsible for all technical training at the Outdoor Education Group (OEG) Julien was also a member of OEG’s risk management department and their coordinator for all Cert IV in Outdoor Recreation.
 In these roles Julien was directly responsible for interpreting all guidelines and legislation as they relate to OEG’s activities.
 This meant that Julien was responsible for interpreting, adopting and then developing staff training to meet all legal and industry requirements.